Many entrepreneurs and small business owners have questions about invoice factoring, of which this guide will answer.

-Invoice funding providers, for example Fundbox, are even quicker.
+Invoice funding providers, for example, Fundbox, are even quicker.
 They need no paperwork since their program and acceptance procedures are entirely digital.
-They could approve you in hours and make you financed when 1 business day.
+They could approve of you in hours and make you financed when 1 business day.

 Recourse vs. Non-Recourse Factoring